 Recovery is similar to that of traditional LASIK.
 Following surgery, some people (as with traditional LASIK) have reported feeling eye irritation for up to two days.

 Study results have shown that a bladeless procedure may produce a lower incidence of dry eye after LASIK.
 Fewer enhancement (“touch-up”) procedures seem to be required when bladeless LASIK is performed.
-But Dr. Bley says that thin flap microkeratome LASIK also now has a lower incidence of dry eyes.
+Dr. Bley says that thin flap microkeratome LASIK also now has a lower incidence of dry eyes.

-Bladeless LASIK – Safer than LASIK
+Bladeless LASIK – Safer Than LASIK

 The precision of the lasers allows me to make your flap thinner, leaving more of your eye untouched, again with the extra strength.
 This allows the doctor to undercut the flap edge, making, you guessed it, the edge of the flap stronger.

 Download A Free IBook Containing All The Information You Need To Know About Bladeless LASIK: